During the Rose Festival, Kazanlak has a lot to offer in terms of cultural, historic and social events across the town and the surrounding villages.

 How to get to Stoletov monument?

 In order to reach the peak, you can either take the Kazanlak – Gabrovo road, drive from Buzludzha peak towards Shipka peak (the road is not maintained so I do not advise using it unless you have a 4×4 car) or you can hike from Shipka town towards the peak, the hike is approximately 1.5-2 hours, depending on your pace.
+If you haven’t got your own car, there are tours for tourists from Kazanlak.
 See the map below for directions from Kazanlak:

 Koprinka dam is situated 5 kilometers west of Kazanlak and can be reached by walking, cycling, taking a bus, taxi or driving.
 It is the perfect place to have a walk and enjoy the scenery of the Balkans (tot he north) and the Middle mountains (to the south).